jmau111-org/threat_model_streamers/README.md

 ### 7 techniques that could be used

-Again, it's not exhaustive, but the following techniques seem probable:
+While it's not exhaustive, the following techniques seem probable:

 * phishing, spear phishing (more targeted phishing)
 * use of community forums and chats to send you tricked payloads